 How Segmenting Traffic Provides Greater Insights

 What percentage of traffic to your site is coming from support questions?
 That’s a category of queries you may want to go down over time (as your product usability improves).
 Is that new content investment paying off?
 Why did traffic just take a downward turn?
 Are rankings down or are fewer people searching for a particular topic right now?
 These are tough questions to answer without query data.
-Keylime Tools provides at a glance answers to these questions and more.
+Keylime Toolbox provides at-a-glance answers to these questions and more.

-When you begin investing in a new content area, you want to monitor that the number of queries the site is visible for is going up over time, leading to a higher number of impressions, and more traffic.
-Keylime Tools does this for you!
-Just tell Keylime Tools the segment you want to track.
+When you begin investing in a new content area, you want to see the number of queries the site is visible for to go up over time.
+Leading to a higher number of impressions, and more traffic.
+Keylime Toolbox does this for you!
+Just tell Keylime Toolbox the segment you want to track.

 When traffic declines, it might not be due to a ranking problem, it may just be seasonality.
 Being able to separate traffic, ranking, and impressions for queries can not only save hours of digging, but it can help you plan for audience behavior based on past trends.